kensuke0529/e-commerce-rdms/script/chatbot/README.md

 ### 4. Policy Document Search

-**Business Function**: Semantic search across return and shipping policy documents using advanced RAG technology
+**Function**: Semantic search across return and shipping policy documents using advanced RAG technology

-**Value**:

 - Customers get precise answers from official policy documents
 - Reduces policy-related support tickets
 - Ensures compliance with official terms and conditions

-## How It Works

-### Chatbot Workflow
+## Chatbot Workflow
 ![Chatbot Tool-Call Flow Diagram](../../result/image/chatbot_tool_call_flow.png)

 ### Intelligent Tool Selection

-The chatbot automatically determines which capabilities to use based on customer questions, enabling it to:
+The chatbot determines which tools to use based on customer questions, enabling it to retrieve data from the database when needed and combine multiple tools for complex inquiries

-- Answer simple questions directly
-- Retrieve data from the database when needed
-- Search policy documents for specific information
-- Combine multiple tools for complex inquiries

-### Sequential Tool Execution

-For complex questions, the chatbot can:

-- Execute multiple tools in sequence
-- Synthesize information from different sources
-- Provide comprehensive answers that combine data from orders, policies, and FAQs

-## Key Features

-### Context Awareness

-- Remembers conversation history across multiple turns
-- Understands references to previous messages
-- Maintains customer context throughout the session

-### Security & Reliability

-- Parameterized queries prevent SQL injection
-- Input validation and sanitization
-- Type-safe data handling
-- Error handling for robust operation

 ## Additional Resources